mrimann/check_website_spf/README.md

 It covers the following cases:

-- Checks the presence of an SPF policy
+- Checks the presence of an SPF policy (by default it's OK to have no published SPF policy at all)
+- Optionally alerts on missing SPF policy for a domain, for cases where you want to make sure that the domains **must** have a policy
 - Checks the syntactical validity of that policy
 - Checks whether the webserver that delivers the website is allowed to send mails from that domain (relevant for mails from e.g. contact forms or shop order confirmations and the like)
 - Shows the current SPF policy for a domain